 Recommended: Prerequisite prior programming experience.

-STAT 4680 (3) Statistical Collaboration
+STAT 4680 (3) Statistics and Data Science Collaboration

-Educates and trains students to become effective interdisciplinary collaborators by developing the communication and collaboration skills necessary to apply technical statistics and data science skills to help domain experts answer research questions.
+Educates and trains students to become effective interdisciplinary collaborators by developing the communication and collaboration skills necessary to apply technical statistics and data science skills to help domain experts answer research or policy questions.
 Topics include structuring effective meetings and projects; communicating statistics to non-statisticians; using peer feedback, self-reflection and video analysis to improve collaboration skills; creating reproducible statistical workflows; working ethically.

 Equivalent - Duplicate Degree Credit Not Granted: STAT 5680